 MBA Information Sessions

 Would you like to learn more about our MBA program, receive academic advisement, or ask questions about the program?
 These sessions are open to the general public and are intended for prospective students.
 An overview of the MBA program will be provided and then followed by academic advising for interested individuals who bring transcripts.
-Please let us know if you are interested in attending by e-mailing Aaron Hines at email@example.com or calling the School of Business at 845-257-2968.
-The upcoming sessions are all held from 5:30 to 6:30 p.m. in van den Berg Hall 219.
+Please let us know if you are interested in attending by e-mailing Aaron Hines at firstname.lastname@example.org or calling the School of Business at 845-257-2968.
+The upcoming sessions are all held from 5:30 to 6:30 p.m. in van den Berg Hall 219 unless otherwise noted.

 WE LOOK FORWARD TO MEETING WITH YOU!